mikeMTOL/UIView-Blur/README.md

 This category supports both iOS8 and iOS7 (iOS7 with UIToolbar trick)

-for iOS8 only, there's now a blurVibrancyBackground property onto which you must add UIViews that you want to take advantage of UIVibrancyEffect effect.
-Please look at the demo project on ways how to use it.
+for iOS8 only, there's now a **blurVibrancyBackground** property onto which you must add UIViews that you want to take advantage of the UIVibrancyEffect effect.
+Please look at  demo project for an example on how to use it.

 <img alt="ScreenShot" src="https://github.com/mmusallam/UIView-Blur/blob/master/testBlurredUIView/blurCategorySnapshot.gif?raw=true" width="320px"/>